-PaPs on RFC 4 will be an assembly of several PaP sections in order to be compliant with applicants need for flexibility and market demand.
+PaPs on the Rail Freight Corridor "Atlantic" will be an assembly of several PaP sections in order to be compliant with applicants need for flexibility and market demand.
 Therefore, the offer might also include national PaP sections - to be used only for international path requests.